David Gordon Hines: Kenya 1966 to 1972

 Hines was seconded by the UK to advise the Kenya Minister of Agriculture particularly about the "Million-acre scheme" to buy expatriate farms mostly in the Kenya highlands.

 Aircraft and car crashes

 Once in a small RAF Dove in northern Kenya, early in the war, the runway was rather damp.
 The plane flipped over as we landed: the pilot was killed, and the rest of us were left hanging upside down in our seat belts.

 In the early 1950s in up-country Tanganyika, our Wilson Airways Dove Rapide ran into a ditch on landing: the pilot asked for some plyers to disconnect the battery!!
 We pushed the plane out of the ditch, but the propellers were bent.

 The only car smash I can remember was when Beb [David's wife] and I hit a buffalo or buck in the dark coming down from the Kinangop to a dance at the Naivasha Club -- but it only broke a headlamp.

 Retirement

-David and his wife retired to England: first to Ventnor, Isle of Wight, then Kew in west London, and finally Kingsdown, near Deal in Kent, where he became treasurer of the Royal Cinque Ports Golf Club.
-In his golf career he achieved six holes-in-one: two in the Royal Cinque -- one on the 4th hole and two on the 8th (one of them in a gale); two in Dar-es-Salaam; and one in Kampala.
+Hines and his wife retired to England.